mrkaye97/recipebox/app/privacy.md

 ## No Tracking

-RecipeBox does not use cookies, analytics tools, advertising networks, or any other tracking technologies.
+Recipendium does not use cookies, analytics tools, advertising networks, or any other tracking technologies.
 We respect your privacy and don't monitor your behavior within the app.

 ## Children's Privacy